 - Berries, green tea, and small amounts of dark chocolate

-Employers often miss this because cognitive energy is treated as motivation.
-In reality, it’s physiology-and it has downstream effects on productivity, errors, and burnout.
+Employers often overlook this because they treat cognitive energy as motivation.
+But it’s physiology—and it drives productivity, errors, and burnout.

 4) Micronutrient “fixers” (the fatigue drivers that get missed)

-If someone is doing “everything right” and still feels drained, deficiencies are worth considering.
-Many fatigue complaints are tied to low iron, low B12, low vitamin D, or inadequate magnesium-especially in specific populations.
+If someone is doing “everything right” and still feels drained, check for deficiencies.
+Many fatigue complaints are tied to low iron, B12, vitamin D, or magnesium—especially in certain populations.

 - Iron: lean red meat, lentils, spinach (pair plant-based iron with vitamin C foods like citrus or bell peppers)